FocusUnderstanding truths as necessary elements of a systematically coherent whole

 OriginatedAncient, but only over the past few centuries as a prominent movement

 SynopsisCoherence Discourses are perspectives on learning that regard distinctions and descriptions as useful devices to make sense of the complex dynamics of learning, but it cautions that such devices are mere heuristic conveniences.
 Truths are not cast in terms of correspondences (e.g., between theories and actuality, or between subjective models and objective reality), but as coherences – that is, propositions that are part of a system, elements that contribute to and rely on a larger whole, interpretations that constitute a consistent, extensive body.
-A statement is true to the extent that it is a viable element of a systemically coherent whole.
+In this frame, a statement is true to the extent that it is a viable element of a systemically coherent whole.
 In other words, Coherence Discourses suggest that truths do not exist independently or outside of a system – which is a commentary on humans’ understanding of reality, not a commentary on reality.
 Most Coherence Discourses employ biological and ecological metaphors, with dynamics framed in evolutionary terms and relationships framed in the vocabulary of couplings, complementarities, and nestings.
 Learning is typically interpreted as a continuous, iterative process.
 Constructs associated with many Coherence Discourses include:

 - Attunement (J.J.
 Gibson, 1960s) – a metaphor proposed as an alternative to the Correspondence Discourses suggestion learning involves some sort of internalization of an external reality.
 The metaphor of Attunement brings together such notions of responsiveness, fitness, mutual affect, co-determination.